taoi11/caf-gpt/src/prompts/doad/policyReader.md

     </content>
 </policy_extract>

-CRITICAL RULES:
+FORMAT RULES:
 1. ALWAYS return XML format, even if no relevant information is found
 2. NEVER skip the XML tags or return plain text
-3. ALWAYS include the policy or documentation title
+3. ALWAYS include the policy number
 4. ALWAYS include the section number (e.g., "5.1", "6.2") for each extract
 5. Copy text EXACTLY from the document when replying with a relevant section
 6. DO NOT summarize or paraphrase policy content